Muddz/QuickShot/readme.md

 [![APK](https://img.shields.io/badge/Download-Demo-brightgreen.svg)](https://github.com/Muddz/PixelShot/raw/master/demo.apk)

-PixelShot is an awsome Android library that can save any `View` or `SurfaceView` as an image in the formats `JPG/PNG/nomedia`.
+PixelShot is an awesome Android library that can save any `View` or `SurfaceView` as an image in the formats `JPG/PNG/nomedia`.
 The library works on a asynchronous task behind the scenes and handles errors of I/O operations and manages memory allocation for you.

 ## Example of simplest usage: